AlgyJr/ios_guides/Building-Data-driven-Apps-with-Parse.md

 ## Overview

-This page covers a range of topics to serve as a primer for building data driven iOS applications with Parse.
+This page covers a range of topics to serve as a primer for building data-driven iOS applications with Parse.
 Some of the topics covered here are:

 - Parse registration
 - User Registration/Authentication